flapjackstan/HelloWorld/README.md

 # HelloWorld
-Assignment 1 for Data Structures and Algorithms cousrse
+Assignment 1 for Data Structures and Algorithms course